GauravMaan/GauravMaan/README.md

 - 💻 I enjoy solving problems on platforms like **LeetCode** and exploring new technologies to build impactful projects.

 ## 💡 Interests
 - Web development and application design.
+- Testing and Quality assurence
 - Exploring **blockchain in healthcare**.
 - Working on innovative projects, such as a **medical application** for direct product sales by medical professionals.

 ## 🔧 Tech Stack
-- **Languages:** JavaScript, Core Java, Node.js
+- **Languages:** JavaScript, Core Java, Node.js, Python
 - **Frameworks & Libraries:** React, Express.js
 - **Databases:** MongoDB
 - **Tools:** RapidMiner, Mongoose, Git